BedrockCommunity/SimpleMessages-Nemisys/README.md

   # If you MessageTask to be Async.
   # If you are new with nemisys and don't know what use, use true.
   - 'true'
+  # Your Country
+  # You can find list of all here: https://hastebin.com/awixusikan.m
+  - 'Europe/Bucharest'
   ```